fgindraud/localshare/Readme.md

 	* transfers are only shown when enough details has been gathered (file list)

 Todo:
+* CLI:
+	* list peers
+	* piping files ?
 * protocol / gui / cli: support restarts ?
+* directories:
+	* better file listing for large dirs (step in gui)
+	* see content before sending (uncheck stuff to not send it)
+	* see content before downloading (and uncheck stuff too ?)
 * get attention if minimized (modified icon / OS specific way)
 * distant peers:
 	* upnp firewall opening for distant peers ? (dangerous)